 - Scope of the work Time and materials contributed

-(Ask for Eagle’s to bring their projects for display)
+(Ask for Eagle’s to bring a display of their projects or PowerPoint slide)

 Recognize all New Eagle Scouts for the Year

 Troops pay for their Eagles dinner or have a sponsor, Eagle’s Names are called and recognized.
 All of this year’s Eagle Scouts and their Unit will be listed in the program.